Turkey’s military campaign beyond its borders powered by homemade armed drones

 Deaths of Syrian mercenaries show how Turkey, Russia could get sucked into Nagorno-Karabakh conflict

-But Russia, which has jostled with Turkey for regional supremacy, also benefited, by brokering a cease-fire between Armenia and Azerbaijan that elevated Moscow’ s role as a power broker.
+But Russia, which has jostled with Turkey for regional supremacy, also benefited, by brokering a cease-fire between Armenia and Azerbaijan that elevated Moscow’s role as a power broker.
 After the peace deal was signed, Russia thwarted a Turkish attempt to send its own peacekeepers to Nagorno-Karabakh.

 In other places, too, Erdogan’s government has struggled to turn battlefield successes to its strategic advantage.